scottymcraig/CEHv10StudyGuide/1 - Essential Knowledge.md

 **Procedures** - step by step instructions

-**Script Kiddie** - uneducated in security methods, but uses tools that are freely available to perform malicious activities

-**Phreaker** - manipulates telephone systems

 ### <u>The Hats</u>

 - **White Hat** - ethical hackers
 - **Black Hat** - hackers that seek to perform malicious activities
 - **Gray Hat** - hackers that perform good or bad activities but do not have the permission of the organization they are hacking against

+**Script Kiddie** - uneducated in security methods, but uses tools that are freely available to perform malicious activities

 **Hacktivist** - someone who hacks for a cause